pyControl/docs/docs/user-guide/hardware.md

 hw.right_poke.SOL.off() # Turn off the solenoid on the right poke.
 ```

-If you want to refer to a single pin on a behaviour port in a hardware defintion, this can be done as in the examples below:
+If you want to refer to a single pin on a behaviour port in a hardware definition, this can be done as in the examples below:

 ```python
 # Instantiate line POW_A on port 4 as a digital output.